ruaue/alpine-cloud-images/README.md

 providers where this does not make sense (i.e.  NoCloud) or for those which it has not yet been coded.

-The `release` step marks the images as being fully released.
+The `release` step simply marks the images as being fully released.  _(For the offical Alpine releases, we have a `gen_mksite_release.py` script to convert the image data to a format that can be used by https://alpinelinux.org/cloud.)_

 ### The `cloud_helper.py` Script